mitranim/jisp/misc/misc.md

 ## Imports

-There are two ways of importing: `use` and `import`.
+There are two ways of importing: `use` and `use.mac`.

+* `use` is for runtime imports.
+It generates a native import statement or expression.

-* `use` is for macro imports.
+* `use.mac` is for macro imports.
 It immediately imports the requested module, making it available for macro-time execution.
 It compiles to nothing at all; the compiled code does not include this import.

-* `import` is for runtime imports.
-It generates a native import statement or expression.

 ## Names